darrenjw/scala-smfsb/README.md

 * The current *stable* version of this library is COMING SOON!
 * The current unstable *snapshot* release of this library is "0.1-SNAPSHOT"

-Binaries are published to Sonatype.
+Binaries are published to Sonatype, cross-built for Scala 2.11.x and 2.12.x.

 ## Quickstart